 In addition, the final rule adds certain new requirements that will improve the food facility registration system.
 All food facility registrations are required to be submitted to the FDA electronically, although this requirement does not take effect until January 4, 2020.

 Registrations are now required to contain the type of activity conducted at the facility for each food product category.
-This will be required when the final rule becomes effective on July 14, 2016.
 The final rule also amends the definition of a retail food establishment in a way that expands the number of establishments that are considered retail food establishments, and that are therefore, not required to register with the FDA as food facilities.
 However, all food establishments, including retail food establishments, continue to have a responsibility to ensure their food is safe.

 To view the Federal Register notice, please click here.